sensorfleet/sensorfleet.github.io/_posts/2020-09-29-Using-Zeek-to-find-persistent-threats-by-monitoring-DNS.md

 We’re going to try both of those to do something useful.

-- Part 1: Deploy a script with whitelisted DHCP servers to detect rogue DHCP servers.
+- Part 1: Deploy a script to find persistent threats by monitoring DNS anomalies.
 - Part 2: Add a “canary” file to an internal server to be used as a honeypot, and add the file hash to Zeek as a blacklist.